Safeway Driving School

 What if I miss or need to reschedule a classroom session?

-To receive a Classroom Completion Certificate (E-Card), students must complete all 30 hours of classroom instruction.
+Ultimately, to receive a Classroom Completion Certificate (E-Card), students must complete the 30 required hours of classroom instruction.

 What is included in the 30 hours of classroom instruction?